nick-ng/poe-map-team/story-route/4-player-part-1.md

 ## Act 3

+Player level: 19 - 38\
+Passives from Quests: 2 (7)

 - City of Sarn separately
 - **Nick** Slums -> TP at Sewers -> The Crematorium
   - **David** Sewers TP -> Replace TP -> City of Sarn